Out of season FAQs

 Why can't you leave it switched on while you are upgrading it?

 We have done this in previous years.
-However, this year - in common with many of the other water companies - we have decided to switch the service off.
+However, in common with many of the other water companies, we now switch it off over the winter.
 This is partly because of the amount of resource required to run the service compared to the relatively small number of people who will continue to use it during the winter.

 What about surfers and other water users who continue to use the sea all year round?